tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

 Once we have collected our list of items we kill the buffer and return them.

-1. Misuing the Element API?
+####  Potential Element API Misuse

 I don&rsquo;t know if this is an intended use of the Org Element API.
 It felt a bit too low-level for what I was trying to do.

 While working on this two alternative approaches came to mind:

 1. Using headlines

     More of a &ldquo;maybe next time&rdquo; approach, `org-mode` seems to work well with quickly collecting and presenting headlines (Org Agenda, [org-ql](https://github.com/alphapapa/org-ql)).
 I suspect if I used sub-heading for my gratitude entries, I would have had a much easier time.
 2. Searching

     I am a novice emacs-lisper, but have noticed that examples do not shy away from opening buffers and searching for text.
 Similar to last year&rsquo;s `sed` approach, I wonder if I would have been better of searching for the proper header and yanking all text until the next header.

 ## Comparing with last year

 ### Code comparison